Linear Fractional Transformation modeling of multibody dynamics around parameter-dependent equilibrium: Introduction

 \section{Introduction}

 Multibody systems have applications in various fields such as aeronautics, aerospace or robotics, with numerous modeling and formulation approaches \cite{Rong2019a}.
+Even though multibody dynamics are inherently nonlinear, it is often useful to linearize them at equilibrium to study the stability, perform modal analysis or apply classical linear control methods.
 In practical engineering problems, many parameter uncertainties impact the dynamics of the system and must be taken into account for robust analysis and control.
-There are three main approaches for modeling the uncertainties of multibody systems, namely stochastic models, fuzzy set theory, and interval method, which allow to describe the uncertain parameters and solve the uncertain nonlinear equations efficiently \cite{Rong2019a}.
-Even though multibody dynamics are inherently nonlinear, it is often useful to linearize them at equilibrium to study the stability, perform modal analysis or apply classical linear control methods \cite{Gonzalez2017}.
-When working on the uncertain linear model, a representation of the uncertainties with a bounded and unknown operator $\Delta$, based on the Linear Fractional Transformation (LFT), is most often preferred, as modern control theory provides powerful tools within this framework to perform worst-case robust analysis and control such as $\mu$-analysis or $\mathcal H_{\infty}$ synthesis \cite{Zhou1996}.
+When working on the uncertain linear model, a representation of the uncertainties with a bounded and unknown operator $\Delta$, based on the Linear Fractional Transformation (LFT), enables powerful tools to perform worst-case robust analysis and control such as $\mu$-analysis or $\mathcal H_{\infty}$-synthesis \cite{Zhou1996}.
 Furthermore, the nonlinear system can often be approximated by a Linear Parameter Varying (LPV) model around a slowly-varying equilibrium, where the varying or nonlinear terms are also represented in the operator $\Delta$ of the LFT.
-LPV models are widely used for systems with varying trim conditions, such as robotic arms \cite{Sename2008,Qiao2019}, multi-body vehicles \cite{corno2008,Poussot2008}, aircrafts \cite{Hjartarson2014,Poussot-Vassal2012}, launchers \cite{Marcos2015,Navarro-Tapia2018a}, re-entry vehicles \cite{Oharat2001,Marcos2010}, or missiles \cite{Tan2000,Pellanda2002}.
-However, the LFT model cannot be directly obtained when the trim point depends on uncertain or varying parameters.
-The use of symbolic linearization was proposed in \cite{Marcos2005,Doll2008,Dijkgraaf2002,Szabo2011} to overcome this issue, but it is computationally costly for complex systems \cite{Varga1998,Szabo2011}, especially when dealing with many parameters or high-order dynamics.
-Consequently, the most common practice is to perform numerical linearizations around a grid of equilibrium points corresponding to particular values of the parameters, and to generate a model covering all Linear Time Invariant (LTI) models of the grid using multivariable polynomial fitting techniques \cite{Varga1998,Pfifer2011,Hindi2002,Iannelli2017,Navarro-Tapia2018a,Roos2014}.
-However, this procedure may be time consuming, introduce fitting errors or conservatism, and miss worst-case configurations.
+Finally, some mechanical parameters, such as masses of some elements, may be considered as decision variables and included in the LFT to be optimized simultaneously with the controller in multidisciplinary co-design approaches.
+In this paper, the uncertain, varying and decision parameters are referred to as parameters of interest.
+Classical multibody approaches, consisting in building the nonlinear model of the structure by assembly of the individual models and then linearizing this nonlinear model around equilibrium, are unable to directly provide the LFT-LPV model.
+This is due to the trim conditions depending on the parameters of interest: for example, consider the small angles variations of a pendulum with an uncertain mass -- the gravity introduces a stiffness which depends on the uncertain mass, and a numerical trimming preceding the linearization will only capture a single parametric configuration of this stiffness rather than a parameterized LFT model taking into account the parametric uncertainty on the mass.
+For a more general class of systems, the use of symbolic linearization was proposed in \cite{Marcos2005,Szabo2011} to overcome this issue, but it is computationally costly for complex systems, especially when dealing with many parameters or high-order dynamics.
+Consequently, the most common practice for systems with parameter-dependent trim conditions is to perform numerical linearizations around a grid of equilibrium points corresponding to particular values of the parameters, and to generate a model covering all Linear Time Invariant (LTI) models of the grid using multivariable polynomial fitting techniques \cite{Pfifer2011,Roos2014}.
+However, this procedure may introduce conservatism or miss worst-case configurations, and may be time consuming when there are many parameters or when a fine grid is required.